 - 1 tablespoon sesame oil

-- Season the chicken with Himalayan salt, pepper, garlic powder, and paprika.
+- Season the chicken with salt, pepper, garlic powder, and paprika.

 - Cook for 2-3 minutes, flip and cook for an additional 2 minutes.

-- Transfer chicken to a plate.
-It is OK if the chicken is not cooked all the way through, it will continue to cook on the plate and will be added back to the pan later.
+- Transfer chicken to a plate. **Its OK if the chicken is not cooked all the way through.
+It will continue to cook on the plate and will be added back to the pan to finish cooking later.**

-- Heat 1 teaspoon of coconut oil over a medium heat.
-Add the onion and saute for 2 minutes.
+- Heat 1 teaspoons of coconut oil over a medium heat.
+Add the onion and sauté for 2 minutes.

 - Move the veggies to one side of the pan and crack the eggs on the other side.
 Gently scramble the eggs using a spatula.
-As the eggs start to scramble and are no longer liquid start to incorporate them in with the veggies on the other side of the pan.
+As the eggs start to cook and are no longer liquid, start to incorporate them in with the veggies in the pan.

-- Remove the veggies and eggs from the pan (I added them to the plate with the cooked chicken)
+- Remove the veggies and eggs from the pan. **I add them to the plate with the cooked chicken**

 - Add the cooked chicken and other veggies and eggs back to the pan.